earthly/website/blog/_posts/2021-02-11-mitmproxy.md

 {% include imgf src="9.png" alt="Getting a Certificate signed by an unknown certificate authority" caption="Getting a Certificate signed by an unknown certificate authority" %}

-## How to add a Trusted Certificate Authority Certificate
+## How to Add a Trusted Certificate Authority Certificate

 mitmproxy generated a certificate and private key the first time you ran it.
 The certificate generated is specific to your machine and is located in `~/.mitmproxy/mitmproxy-ca-cert.cer`